01 of 06

 Concrete nailing is one of those projects that occasionally comes up when you are remodeling a home.
 One typical use is when you need to nail down a base plate into concrete for an interior wall.
-Nailing wood to concrete when refinishing your basement or for above-grade slabs is another common need.
-In fact, unlike many ground-level or higher floors, finished basements always have concrete slabs.
-To construct walls or other permanent fixtures with wood, you first need to establish a wood base or plate.
+Nailing wood to concrete when refinishing your basement or for above-grade slabs are other common applications.

 If you expect to be doing a lot of concrete nailing, you may want to consider investing in a powder-actuated nailer.
 This tool works like a short rifle and which uses .22 caliber shells to drive special nails into concrete.
-But if you have only a few nails to drive, you can also do this by hand.
-Manually nailing into concrete is difficult, but it can be accomplished with concerted effort and a few ordinary tools.
+But if you have only a few nails to drive, driving them with a hammer is much more cost-effective.

 - Framing Hammer: Because of the heavy stresses involved with pounding into concrete, use a larger hammer.
 Framing hammers, with their added weight and milled faces (checkerboard ridged heads), make the job easier.

 - Concrete Nails: Make sure that you purchase nails that are designed for driving with a hammer, not the kind you use with a powder-actuated tool.
-Concrete nails have a fluted end that expands when driven into concrete.
-Masonry nails are V-shaped, with the wider section toward the head of the nail.
+Concrete nails are made of hardened steel and have fluted shafts that help them sink into the concrete.
+You can also use masonry nails, which have a square cross-section and are tapered from the head to the tip.
 Masonry nails are cheaper than concrete nails and have less of a tendency to break or bend.

 - Hammer Drill: A hammer drill is preferable, as it both revolves and hammers.
 But a sturdy conventional drill will work, too.
 The process will take much longer with a conventional drill than with a hammer drill.

-- Concrete Bit: Purchase a concrete or masonry bit, as regular bits will not stand up to the hardness of concrete.
+- Masonry Drill Bit: Purchase a masonry bit, as regular bits will not stand up to the hardness of concrete.

 - Shop Vacuum: A shop vacuum is an absolute necessity.
 A broom and dustpan will not do because you need to pull concrete dust from the hole that you are drilling.
 Unlike sawdust, which is light and tends to cycle upward on its own, concrete dust is heavy and settles into the hole.

-As an added note, when nailing lumber to concrete, make sure that it is pressure treated wood.
-Moisture from concrete will wick into any lumber that is attached to it.
+As an added note, when nailing lumber to concrete, make sure that it is pressure-treated wood.
+Moisture from concrete will rot standard lumber over time.
 Even if you believe you do not have moisture problems with the concrete, you may find that trace amounts will leach up over time.Continue to 2 of 6 below.

 02 of 06